Cadillac Ranch (Bruce Springsteen song): Music and lyrics

 "Cadillac Ranch" is an exuberant, playful rocker with rockabilly influences.
 According to music critic Dave Marsh, it "made dinosaurs dance."
 It is highlighted by Clarence Clemons' saxophone solo.
 Author June Skinner Sawyers called the song "pure rowdy fun" and listed it as one of Springsteen's ten funniest songs.
 John Cruz of Sputnik Music called the song "just plain fun," noting its infectious beat.
 However, the theme of the song is "the transitoriness of all existence" and the inevitability of death.
 Marsh called the song "one of the smartest songs ever about the inevitability of death".
 Marsh further noted that although the protagonist of "Cadillac Ranch" seems similar to the protagonists of earlier Springsteen records, in this song he appears naive and vulnerable rather than bold and innocent.

 The song's title comes from Cadillac Ranch in Amarillo, Texas.
 Cadillac Ranch is a sculpture showing ten Cadillac automobiles with their hoods buried in the ground.
 Springsteen used Cadillac Ranch as a metaphor for his theme; that these once elite cars are now expendable.

-Among the real life people namechecked in the song are Burt Reynolds, Junior Johnson, and James Dean.
+Burt Reynolds, Junior Johnson, and James Dean are namechecked in the song.